 NordVPN does have browser extensions, and if all you're looking to do is protect your browser, these can be pretty useful.

-NordVPN offers Chrome and Firefox proxy extensions which can simplify this process by allowing you to choose a VPN location, then connect and disconnect directly from the browser window.
+NordVPN offers Chrome, Firefox and now Microsoft Edge proxy extensions which allow you to choose a VPN location, then connect and disconnect directly from the browser window.

-The extension interface doesn't have the map you'll see in the software clients, but that's no great loss.
-Instead you're presented with a Quick Connect button which connects you to the fastest server, and a Search option which enables selecting a specific country only.
-(There's no ability to choose a server by city or region.)
+The extension interface drops the map in favor of a single panel with a handful of options: a short list of recommended locations, a Quick Connect button to hook you up to the fastest server, and a Search option to find a specific country only (there's no option to choose a city, region or specific server).

-A small Settings dialog allows you to block WebRTC leaks in Chrome, reducing privacy risks, or enable the CyberSec ad, malware and phishing protection.
+A small Settings dialog allows you to block WebRTC leaks in Chrome, reducing privacy risks, or to enable Threat Protection Lite's ad, malware and phishing protection.
+A bonus Split Tunneling feature allows you to disable the VPN for selected websites (those sites will see your real IP address and location, not the IP of the VPN server).

 You're not going to be overwhelmed with the feature set, then, but the extension is quick and easy to use.
 You're able to connect in a couple of clicks, and because this is just a proxy, protecting browser traffic only, connection times are near instant.